Update: This story and headline been updated to reflect Detroit Loves Tacos' new locations.

-A Southwest Detroit couple is bringing a taste of Mexico to the North End.
+A Southwest Detroit couple is bringing a taste of Mexico to Corktown.

-Julie and Jason Stevens have been previewing their upcoming Mexican restaurant through pop-up events this month at 9425 John R. With options ranging from family-inspired comfort food to health-conscious vegan choices, the husband-and-wife team has been previewing their menu for the community before they open their permanent location this year.
+Julie and Jason Stevens have been previewing their upcoming Mexican restaurant through pop-up events this month in North End.
+With options ranging from family-inspired comfort food to health-conscious vegan choices, the husband-and-wife team has been previewing their menu for the community before they open their permanent location this year.

 Julie and Jason Stevens, founders of Detroit Loves Tacos